straktormedia/file-sharing-app/README.md

-# File Sharing App :cloud:
+# File Sharing App :blue_book: :point_right: :cloud:

 A secure file sharing application using HTML, JavaScript, PHP, Mysql and a REST API.
 This application allows users to upload, share, and manage files securely.